-These meetings are held as an integral part of the regular ICANN meetings and supported by real-time transcription and streaming of the audio.
+These meetings are held as an integral part of the regular ICANN meetings and supported by real-time transcription (when resources allow) and streaming of the audio.
 The following is the procedure for planning SSAC Open meetings:

-- 1. Three months before the next ICANN meeting the Administrative Committee will begin to plan the agenda; - 2.
-The agenda may consist of reports on ongoing SSAC activities, including presentations from SSAC members and others from the ICANN community; - 3.
-Two months before the next ICANN meeting the Administrative Committee will circulate the draft agenda to the SSAC and request comments; - 4.
-One month before the next ICANN meeting the Director, SSAC Support will begin to gather any presentations; - 5.
-Fifteen days prior to the start of an ICANN meeting the Director, SSAC Support, will post the agenda of the SSAC public meeting; - 6.
-Two weeks before the next ICANN meeting the Director, SSAC Support will circulate the agenda, presentations, and logistical information to SSAC members, and will submit the presentations to the ICANN Web Administration staff for posting on the ICANN meeting web site; - One week prior to the ICANN meeting the Director, SSAC Support will load all presentations onto a laptop computer and will send a meeting reminder to SSAC members;

-- 8. During the SSAC Open Meeting the Director, SSAC Support will run the meeting, including running through the slides, managing the teleconference, and generally ensuring that all runs smoothly; and - 9.
+- 1. At least three weeks before the next ICANN meeting the Administrative Committee will plan the agenda.
+The agenda may consist of reports on ongoing SSAC activities, including presentations from SSAC members and others from the ICANN community; - 2.
+Two weeks before the next ICANN meeting the Administrative Committee will circulate the draft agenda to the SSAC and request comments; - 3.
+One week before the next ICANN meeting the Director, SSAC Support will: - a.
+Begin to gather any presentations; - b.
+Post the agenda of the SSAC public meeting; and - c.
+Circulate the agenda, presentations, and logistical information to SSAC members, and will submit the presentations to the ICANN Web Administration staff for posting on the ICANN meeting web site; - 4.
+During the SSAC Open Meeting the Director, SSAC Support will run the meeting, including running through the slides, managing the teleconference, and generally ensuring that all runs smoothly; and - 5.
 At the end of the ICANN meeting the Director, SSAC Support sends a draft report of all SSAC meetings and activities taking place during the ICANN meeting to the Administrative Committee to review and after incorporating changes sends the report to the SSAC.